ElementAstro/atom-docs/src/content/docs/en/algorithm/weight.md

 ---
-title: WeightSelector Class Documentation
+title: WeightSelector
-description: Detailed documentation for the WeightSelector class in the atom::algorithm namespace, including constructors, member functions, selection strategies, and usage examples.
+description: Detailed for the WeightSelector class in the atom::algorithm namespace, including constructors, member functions, selection strategies, and usage examples.
 ---

-# WeightSelector Class Documentation

 ## Overview